Redemptorist Studentate–Frangipani

 Some History

 Bro.
 Patrick never gave up his efforts of finding a good residence.
-He with the kind helps of Mr Peiris, a resident of Ampitiya kept on looking for a house.
+He with the kind help of Mr Peiris, a resident of Ampitiya kept on looking for a house.
 Their worthy endeavour was blessed by God to be never a waste.
 It came up as a huge consolation when they came in contact with an abandoned house in Ampitiya itself.
 This edifice which had once served as a hotel belonged to a lady known as Mrs Hulangamuwa, the daughter of Mr Nissanka Wijethunga, the former Diyawadana Niame of the Dalada Maligawa.
 On being informed about this Fr.
 Glen, the then Regional Superior sent Bro.
 Alphonsus to Kandy to have a look at the aforementioned property.
 Everyone seemed in favour of it.
 After a number of discussions with owners, they negotiated to do the business for twenty-seven hundred thousand rupees.
 Hence, on the 20th of August 1990, on the day of both Bro Alphonsus’ and Mrs Hulangamuwa’s birthdays, the transaction was successfully completed.
 Here, it should be mentioned on a special note that a donation given to the region by a family known as ‘The Crabs family’ had been of tremendous help in purchasing this property.
 This was how the long-awaited dream of the Redemptorist fathers in Sri Lanka of buying a house and starting a studentate of their own became a reality.
-Since then, up to this year, 2014 in which they proudly celebrate 75 years of their presence in Sri Lanka, this hallowed place has been serving as a powerhouse to the region in forming, shaping and moulding young men who wish to give their lives in faithful service to Christ.
+Since then, this sacred house has remained a cornerstone of Redemptorist formation in Sri Lanka, shaping and inspiring young men to embrace their vocation and faithfully serve Christ and His people through the Redemptorist mission.

 Some History

-Although the owners were changed the name of the house was never changed.
-It remains the same as ‘Frangipani’ even today.
-The guiding principle of the Frangipani Community is based upon Luke 2:52, “We are a community of growth, wisdom, knowledge and faith experiences, entrusted with the formation of the students to become Redemptorist missionaries who will preach the Good News ever anew.”
+The house continues to bear the name ‘Frangipani’, a reminder of its history and heritage.
+The community is guided by Luke 2:52: “We are a community of growth in wisdom, knowledge, and faith, entrusted with the formation of students to become Redemptorist missionaries who proclaim the Good News ever anew.”